Pirkei Avot - Ethics of the Fathers

 "reading the Shema" - because one reviews to himself all the fundamentals (ikarim) of our holy faith.
 In the first parsha, emunah in the yichud Hash-em, blessed be He, (faith in the absolute Unity of G-d, i.e. that G-d and only G-d is absolutely One as explained in Duties of the Heart, Gate 1), love of Him, fear of Him, and torah study.
 Namely, one's obligations towards G-d.

 The second parsha contains emunah (faith) in the divinity of the torah and guarding the mitzvot, as it opens: "And it will be if you hearken.. which I command".
-It also contains emunah in providence of reward and punishment in this world and also hints on reward and punishment in the next world, as it ends "in order that you lengthen your days liek the days of heaven and earth".
+It also contains emunah in providence of reward and punishment in this world and also hints on reward and punishment in the next world, as it ends "in order that you lengthen your days like the days of heaven and earth".
 And this is only possible in Olam Haba.
 That is to say, do My mitzvot only for that, not for this world.

-The third parsha exhorts greatly not to be swayed by the enticements of the yetzer hara (evil inclination), by lusts or heretical thoughts, as written: "do not stray after your hearts", namely, the yetzer har, "and after your eyes", namely, bad thoughts (machshavot to'ot).
+The third parsha exhorts greatly not to be swayed by the enticements of the yetzer hara (evil inclination), by lusts or heretical thoughts, as written: "do not stray after your hearts", namely, the yetzer hara, "and after your eyes", namely, bad thoughts (machshavot to'ot).
 For all sins of this world stem from these two.

 Since all the things in these parshas are fundamentals (ikarim) to all Jews and their obligations in this world, the Holy One, blessed be He, commanded us to review them every day.
 Thus if despite all this, a man says them without intent (kavana), then all his recital (of the Shema) was for nothing.

-Likewise for prayer.
-Besides that in all of them one is speaking to the King, as written "blessed are You..etc.", and how could one be so brazen-faced then as to not have his mouth and heart equal, but even without this, how could he think G-d will accept his prayer if he did not plead before G-d with great humility (hachna'ah yetera).
+Likewise for prayer, besides that in all of them one is speaking to the King, as written "blessed are You..etc.", and how could one be so brazen-faced then as to not have his mouth and heart equal, but even without this, how could he think G-d will accept his prayer if he did not plead before G-d with great humility (hachna'ah yetera).
 Instead of this, his thoughts fly to all corners of foolishness and vanity.
 Perhaps even on matters of sin.
 How could he not be embarrassed to say at the end of his prayer before the Knower of thoughts: "May the words of my mouth and the meditations of my heart be acceptable to You..".

 What will he say if G-d answers him angrily: "what did you think in your mind?"